 Highlights: Pool, hot tubs and fitness centre, ski in/ski out, wifi, full gourmet kitchens, washer/dryer.

-About: Although this hotel doesn’t specifically do a lot of marketing towards families (it comes off as more of a romantic retreat), we really enjoy it with our kids.
+Although the Nita Lake Lodge Hotel doesn’t specifically do a lot of marketing towards families (it comes off as more of a romantic retreat), we really enjoy it with our kids.
 It is about a 10 minute walk to the Creekside Gondola and Snow School, but they also have a village shuttle running every 30 minutes.

 Their lounge and restaurant are both very nice (has kids’ menu), their suites offer ample room for a family, they have a nice pool and hot tub area, and there is a good pizza place within walking distance (Creekbread).
 It is also close to two of Whistler’s nicest high end restaurants (Rimrock Cafe and The Red Door Bistro) if you would like to book a sitter.